nsrau/azure-docs.it-it/articles/automation/troubleshoot/hybrid-runbook-worker.md

 ## <a name="windows"></a>Windows

-Il ruolo di lavoro ibrido per runbook di Windows dipende da Microsoft Monitoring Agent per comunicare con l'account di Automazione di Azure per registrare il ruolo di lavoro, ricevere i processi del runbook e segnalare lo stato.
+The Windows Hybrid Runbook Worker depends on the [Log Analytics agent for Windows](../../azure-monitor/platform/log-analytics-agent.md) to communicate with your Automation account to register the worker, receive runbook jobs, and report status.
 Se la registrazione del ruolo di lavoro non riesce, ecco alcune possibili cause dell'errore:

-### <a name="mma-not-running"></a>Scenario: Microsoft Monitoring Agent non è in esecuzione
+### <a name="mma-not-running"></a>Scenario: The Microsoft Monitoring Agent isn't running

 #### <a name="issue"></a>Problema